 Bisoprolol (Zebeta), metoprolol succinate ER (Toprol XL), and carvedilol (Coreg, Coreg CR) all have clinical data to support their use in the management of HF; however, only metoprolol succinate ER and carvedilol are FDA-approved for heart failure.
-The most recent heart failure guidelines published by the American College of Cardiology and American Heart Association do not recommend one beta-blocker for heart failure but three - bisoprolol, carvedilol, or metoprolol succinate ER.
-The COMET trial (Carvedilol or Metoprolol European Trial) found that carvedilol reduced the relative risk of all cause mortality by 17 percent in patients with HF compared to metoprolol tartrate, however the study design limits the clinical application of this finding.
-Beta-blocker therapy is recommended for chronic HF patients including those who are elderly and/or diabetic.
+The most recent heart failure guidelines published by the American College of Cardiology (ACC) and American Heart

+Association (AHA) recommends using one of the following beta-blocker for HF; bisoprolol, carvedilol, or metoprolol succinate ER.